hemant1491/website_traffic_ADword_analysis/README.md

    - `keyword.csv`
 2. Create `competition.csv` and `keyword_difficulty.csv` in Excel
 3. In MySQL:
-   - First create the structure of `website_traffic_data`
+   - Create structure for `website_traffic_data` first
    - Import all `.csv` files
-   - Run `traffic_data_script.sql` to apply keys and schema constraints
+   - Run `traffic_data_script.sql` to define schema and constraints
+   - Use ER Diagram to visually verify table relationships
-4. Connect Power BI to MySQL and build visual dashboards with DAX
+4. Connect Power BI to MySQL
+5. Build dashboards using DAX and visual components

+---

 ## 👤 About Me